welch-lab/SquiggleNet/README.md

 ## Inference
 Use a pretrained model (two are available in the models folder, or you could use your own pretrained model) to make inference on fast5 files.
+To incorporate SquiggleNet into a read-until pipeline, simply run the model on the fast5 files returned by the MinKNOW API, then check the classification results to issue eject commands for the reads classified as non-target.

 Options:
 ```python